catherinekimyj/depth_perception/README.md

 ### **Placements of Easter Eggs** ###

-* There are three Easter eggs in total.
+* There are three Easter eggs in total
-* **BELOW SCREENSHOT REVEALS THE LOCATIONS OF THE HIDDEN EASTER EGGS**
+* Below screenshot shows the placements of the eggs

 ![](./src/public/images/easter_eggs_shown.png)